scseanchow/maple_idle_bot/README.md

 │  See Accept btn      → Click it → IN_DUNGEON            │
 │  See CLEAR screen    → Click Leave → Count clear        │
 │  See Notice dialog   → Click OK → Reset to queue        │
-│  See Minimap         → In dungeon, pre-click Leave      │
+│  See Minimap         → In dungeon, wait for CLEAR       │ └─────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────┘
 ```

-**Spam-click optimization**: While queuing, the bot pre-clicks the Accept area.
-While in dungeon (after 30s), it pre-clicks the Leave area.
-This catches popups instantly.
+**Optimization strategy**:
+- While queuing: Pre-clicks Accept area to catch match popup instantly
+- While in dungeon: Waits passively, only clicks Leave when CLEAR screen is detected
+- All clicks have random offsets for human-like behavior
+- All timing has random variations to avoid predictable patterns

 ## Utilities